2024-learn/dns-deep-dive/README.md

   - If a client sends three different name requests to three different servers, the transaction ID makes it easy to find which query elicited which response
     - This can be a helpful feature that can be used when troubleshooting DNS issues or when conducting a forensic network analysis
   - As a layer 7 application, DNS has to rely on a transport protocol at layer 4 to transfer DNS messages from client to server and vice versa
-  - Most network protocol residing at the application layer usually rely on either TCP or UDP.
+  - Most network protocols residing at the application layer usually rely on either TCP or UDP.
 However, DNS uses both TCP and UDP depending on the operation taking place
-    - For name resolution where speed is of the esscence, UDP is used as a transport protocol to carry both requests and responses
+    - For name resolution where speed is of the essence, UDP is used as a transport protocol to carry both requests and responses
       - Since UDP does not offer a reliable method of delivering messages, it is up to the client to keep track of the requests sent, so that if a response is not received at specific time interval, the corresponding request can be retransmitted
       - In the interest of preventing excessive DNS traffic on the network, retransmissions are usually sent at an interval ranging from 2-5 seconds
       - All UDP DNS messages are limited to a payload of 512 bytes